Valley View Ferry

 The Valley View Ferry provides passage over the Kentucky River in rural central Kentucky.
-Located on Kentucky Route 169, this ferry service connects auto traffic between the county seats of Richmond in Madison County and Nicholasville in Jessamine County.
+Located on Kentucky Route 169, this ferry service connects auto traffic between the county seats of Richmond in Madison County, Nicholasville in Jessamine County and Lexington Kentucky.
+The route leads you directly to downtown Richmond, Lexington and Nicholasville.

 The ferry was founded in 1780, predating Kentucky's admission to the Union in 1792.
 It is widely regarded as the commonwealth's oldest continually operating business.

 John Craig, a Virginia veteran of the Revolutionary War, acquired land in the area in 1780 through a military warrant.
 In 1785, the Virginia General Assembly granted Craig "a perpetual and irrevocable" franchise to operate a ferry.
 Daniel Boone, Henry Clay, James Mason and Ulysses S. Grant were among its passengers.
 The ferry remained a privately owned business for more than 200 years, passing through the hands of seven successive families until 1991.
 It was then purchased jointly by the Lexington-Fayette Urban County Government and Madison and Jessamine counties for $60,000.

 The rudderless ferry is guided by cables stretching between four 55-foot towers.
-The current boat, named the "John Craig" after the franchise's original owner, dates to 1996.
-The vessel it replaced sustained heavy damage after sinking under the weight of a heavy snowfall and then as a result of salvage efforts.
 The entire ferry site was renovated in 1998, when authorities replaced the four towers and their cables.
 Two years later, the ferry authority received a federal grant allowing an upgrade of the barge.
 The new vessel, longer than its predecessor by ten feet, enables the ferry to carry three cars instead of two.

 The Kentucky Transportation Cabinet funds the ferry as a free service.
 On average it transports 250 cars a day.

+Operations

+There are 2 captains: Clayton Embly, a long time mariner in the Military Sealift Command; and Shane Toomey, who started his young career on the Valley View Ferry, working the way up to his license.
+There are four full time deckhands and 2 on call as needed.
+The deckhands used to be inmates provided by local jails.
+In 2020 the board did away with inmates for paid deckhands.

+Two John Deere engines power the boats generator which in turn powers the mechanics.
+Only one engine is used at a time.
+The paddle wheel is controlled by hydraulic motors which with the new rework in 2023 moves the boat across the river in about 2 minutes 30 seconds with a full load.
+The ramps are controlled by compressed air allowing the barge to slip off the terminal.
+This setup allows the engines to run at a low RPM, extending their lives and making them more fuel-efficient.

+The ferry operates 12 hours a day everyday, except Christmas, Unless bad weather permits them from operating.
+The schedule is 6am-6pm Monday thru Friday; 8am-8pm Saturday and Sunday.